WeiliWw/VirHostMatcher-Net/README.md

 # README

 VirHostMatcher-Net is a network-based computational tool for predicting virus-host interactions.
-Current version predicts hosts of given viruses from a database of 31,986 bacteria candidates.
+Current version predicts hosts of given viruses from a database of 62,493 Bacteria and Archaea candidates.
 VirHostMatcher-Net has two modes: predicting for complete genomes and predicting for short viral contigs.

 ### Dependencies